saumsh100/newFrontend/README.md

 > If there are no changes even after page reload - be sure that you are accessing the application from `http://localhost:5100`, and not `http://localhost:5000`.

 ## Back-end
-Be sure that you start application with `npm start:web/dev` command.
-In a new terminal do next command to start watching on changes:
+Be sure that you start application with `npm run start:web` command.

+In a new terminal do next command to start watching on changes:`npm run server:watch`.
-`npm run server:watch`

 The Server will be restarted automatically.

 # Running Tests